 - The 4 GB of memory (RAM) available in the iPad Air will be enough for the average user.
 The Procreate power users may find it inadequate, but most people won’t fall into this category.

-- If you’re on a budget, the maximum canvas size and the model-specific features likely won’t be enough to sway you to purchasing an iPad Pro.
+- If you’re on a budget, the maximum canvas size and the model-specific features likely won’t be enough to sway you to purchase an iPad Pro.
 They’re convenient and fun, but probably not worth the extra money.

 Best iPad Accessories for Procreate

 Aside from the Apple Pencil (which seems mandatory and less of a choice), our top choice for the best iPad accessory for Procreate is the Zoegga Paper Screen Protector.